vbychkoviak/user-joining/README.md

 # Description
-This is take home assignment for joining users to there aliases.
+This is take home assignment for joining users to their aliases.

 # Requirements
 `java` and `maven` should be installed.